News & Media

 What is the difference between Early Action (EA) and Early Decision (ED)?
 Early Decision and Early Action are college application options which can simplify college decision-making, but are not good choices for every student.
 Generally, Early Decision and Early Action...read more

 A former student asked me some questions about diagnostic testing.
 So here are my answers.
 What do test scores say about a student's intellectual ability?
 Test scores suggest a student’s intellectual capacity for taking a diagnostic test, which for grammar, math, and...read more

 The use or dissemination of any of the information contained in this website without the express written permission of OnToCollege is strictly prohibited.

-OnToCollege with John Baylor is not associated or affiliated with Baylor University, nor are any of OnToCollege with John Baylor goods or services.
-ACT® and PreACT® are registered trademarks of ACT, Inc. OnToCollege with John Baylor has no affiliation with ACT, Inc., and OnToCollege with John Baylor is not approved or endorsed by ACT, Inc. SAT® exam is a trademark registered and/or owned by the College Board, which was not involved in the production of, and does not endorse, this product.
+OnToCollege is not associated or affiliated with Baylor University, nor are any of OnToCollege goods or services.
+ACT® and PreACT® are registered trademarks of ACT, Inc. OnToCollege with John Baylor has no affiliation with ACT, Inc., and OnToCollege is not approved or endorsed by ACT, Inc. SAT® exam is a trademark registered and/or owned by the College Board, which was not involved in the production of, and does not endorse, this product.